aptos-labs/aptos-core/aptos-move/framework/aptos-token/doc/token.md

 ## Function `mutate_token_properties`

-mutate the token property and save the new property in TokenStore if the token property_version is 0, we will create a new property_version per token to generate a new token_id per token if the token property_version is not 0, we will just update the propertyMap and use the existing token_id (property_version)
+mutate the token property and save the new property in TokenStore<br/> if the token property_version is 0, we will create a new property_version per token to generate a new token_id per token<br/> if the token property_version is not 0, we will just update the propertyMap and use the existing token_id (property_version)

 <pre><code>public entry fun mutate_token_properties(account: &amp;signer, token_owner: address, creator: address, collection_name: string::String, token_name: string::String, token_property_version: u64, amount: u64, keys: vector&lt;string::String&gt;, values: vector&lt;vector&lt;u8&gt;&gt;, types: vector&lt;string::String&gt;)<br/></code></pre>